 Boric acid is readily available from grocery stores and big box retailers.
 It’s usually much more affordable than buying commercial-grade insecticides.

 Apply the boric acid to ants’ nests, around cupboards indoors where you find cockroaches, and in the garage and basement to deter pests from nesting.
-While Boric acid is still in use, most homeowners traded out its use for other branded pesticide products over the last three decades or so.
+Despite its continued use, many homeowners now prefer professional pest control services in Omaha to ensure a more efficient and long-term solution.

 Additional Reading: Boric Acid – General Facts (National Pesticide Information Center)